What are blockchain apps, or DApps?

 Key industries for DApps

-According to stateofthedapps.com, these are the five most popular categories of blockchain-based applications:
+According to stateofthedapps.com, these are the five most popular categories of blockchain technology applications:

 Healthcare is rapidly adopting blockchains as well: YourTechDiet predicts that by 2025, 55% of all healthcare apps will incorporate a blockchain.